MODERN SLAVERY ACT 2015 (“the Act”)

 Monitoring Effectiveness

 Our compliance with our policies is monitored and implemented by our legal, governance and HR teams.
-We will review the effectiveness of our new policies and report regularly to our board of directors, when we will make recommendations on any additional steps which we believe will further mitigate the risk of modern slavery in our organisation and its supply chains.
-During 2021 our internal audit function carried out a review of our procurement policies and procedures and in 2022 they followed up on progress with our ongoing programme of enhancements in this area.
+We will review the effectiveness of our new policies and report to our board of directors, when we will make recommendations on any additional steps which we believe will further mitigate the risk of modern slavery in our organisation and its supply chains.
+Periodically our internal audit function will carry out a review of our procurement policies and procedures to ensure that they are being properly applied.

 Rod Flavell, CEO